 Detection of Gamma Radiation using Ionization Chamber

-Gamma rays have very little trouble in penetrating the metal walls of the chamber.
-Therefore, ionization chambers may be used to detect gamma radiation and X-rays collectively known as photons, and for this the windowless tube is used.
-Ionization chambers have a good uniform response to radiation over a wide range of energies and are the preferred means of measuring high levels of gamma radiation.
-Some problems are caused by the fact, that alpha particles are more ionising than beta particles and than gamma rays, so more current is produced in the ionization chamber region by alpha than beta and gamma.
-Gamma rays deposit significantly lower amount of energy to the detector than other particles.
+Gamma rays have very little trouble penetrating the metal walls of the chamber.
+Therefore, ionization chambers may be used to detect gamma radiation and X-rays, collectively known as photons, and for this, the windowless tube is used.
+Ionization chambers have a uniform response to radiation over a wide range of energies and are the preferred means of measuring high levels of gamma radiation.
+Some problems are caused by alpha particles being more ionizing than beta particles, and gamma rays, so more current is produced in the ionization chamber region by alpha than beta and gamma.
+Gamma rays deposit a significantly lower amount of energy into the detector than other particles.

-The efficiency of the chamber can be further increased by the use of a high pressure gas.
+Using a high-pressure gas can further increase the chamber’s efficiency.
 Typically a pressure of 8-10 atmospheres can be used, and various noble gases are employed.
-For example, high-pressure xenon (HPXe) ionization chambers are ideal for use in uncontrolled environments, as a detector’s response has been shown to be uniform over large temperature ranges (20–170°C).
+For example, high-pressure xenon (HPXe) ionization chambers are ideal for use in uncontrolled environments, as a detector’s response is uniform over large temperature ranges (20–170°C).
 The higher pressure results in a greater gas density and thereby a greater chance of collision with the fill gas and ion-pair creation by incident gamma radiation.
 Because of the increased wall thickness required to withstand this high pressure, only gamma radiation can be detected.
 These detectors are used in survey meters and for environmental monitoring.

 Detection of Gamma Radiation using Geiger Counter

 The high amplification factor of the Geiger counter is the major advantage over the ionization chamber.
-Geiger counter is therefore a much more sensitive device than other chambers.
-It is often used in the detection of low-level gamma rays and beta particles for this reason.
+The Geiger counter is a much more sensitive device than other chambers.
+This is often used to detect low-level gamma rays and beta particles.

 Detection of Gamma Radiation using Scintillation Counter

-Scintillation counters are used to measure radiation in a variety of applications including hand held radiation survey meters, personnel and environmental monitoring for radioactive contamination, medical imaging, radiometric assay, nuclear security and nuclear plant safety.
-They are widely used because they can be made inexpensively yet with good efficiency, and can measure both the intensity and the energy of incident radiation.
+Scintillation counters are used to measure radiation in various applications, including hand-held radiation survey meters, personnel and environmental monitoring for radioactive contamination, medical imaging, radiometric assay, nuclear security, and nuclear plant safety.
+They are widely used because they can be made inexpensively yet with good efficiency and can measure both the intensity and the energy of incident radiation.

 - Gamma Rays.
 High-Z materials are best suited as scintillators for the detection of gamma rays.
-The most widely used scintillation material is NaI(Tl) (thallium-doped sodium iodide).
+NaI(Tl) (thallium-doped sodium iodide) is the most widely used scintillation material.
 The iodine provides most of the stopping power in sodium iodide (since it has a high Z = 53).
 These crystalline scintillators are characterized by high density, high atomic number, and pulse decay times of approximately 1 microsecond (~ 10-6 sec).
 Scintillation in inorganic crystals is typically slower than in organic ones.
-They exhibit high efficiency for detection of gamma rays and are capable of handling high count rates.
-Inorganic crystals can be cut to small sizes and arranged in an array configuration so as to provide position sensitivity.
+They exhibit high efficiency for the detection of gamma rays and are capable of handling high count rates.
+Inorganic crystals can be cut to small sizes and arranged in an array configuration to provide position sensitivity.
 This feature is widely used in medical imaging to detect X-rays or gamma rays.
 Inorganic scintillators are better at detecting gamma rays and X-rays.
-This is due to their high density and atomic number which gives a high electron density.
+This is due to their high density and atomic number, which gives a high electron density.

 Detection of Gamma Radiation using Semiconductors – HPGe Detectors

-As was written, the study and analysis of gamma ray spectra for scientific and technical use is called gamma spectroscopy, and gamma ray spectrometers are the instruments which observe and collect such data.
-A gamma ray spectrometer (GRS) is a sophisticated device for measuring the energy distribution of gamma radiation.
-For the measurement of gamma rays above several hundred keV, there are two detector categories of major importance, inorganic scintillators as NaI(Tl) and semiconductor detectors.
-If a perfect energy resolution is required, we have to use germanium-based detector, such as the HPGe detector.
-Germanium-based semiconductor detectors are most commonly used where a very good energy resolution is required, especially for gamma spectroscopy, as well as x-ray spectroscopy.
-In gamma spectroscopy, germanium is preferred due to its atomic number being much higher than silicon and which increases the probability of gamma ray interaction.
+As was written, the study and analysis of gamma-ray spectra for scientific and technical use are called gamma spectroscopy.
+Gamma-ray spectrometers are the instruments that observe and collect such data.
+A gamma-ray spectrometer (GRS) is a sophisticated device for measuring the energy distribution of gamma radiation.
+For the measurement of gamma rays above several hundred keV, there are two detector categories of major importance, inorganic scintillators such as NaI(Tl) and semiconductor detectors.
+If a perfect energy resolution is required, we have to use a germanium-based detector, such as the HPGe detector.
+Germanium-based semiconductor detectors are most commonly used where a very good energy resolution is required, especially for gamma spectroscopy as well as x-ray spectroscopy.
+In gamma spectroscopy, germanium is preferred due to its atomic number being much higher than silicon, increasing the probability of gamma-ray interaction.
 Moreover, germanium has lower average energy necessary to create an electron-hole pair, which is 3.6 eV for silicon and 2.9 eV for germanium.
-This also provides the latter a better resolution in energy.
-The FWHM (full width at half maximum) for germanium detectors is a function of energy.
+This also provides the latter with a better resolution in energy.
+The FWHM (full width at half maximum) for germanium detectors is an energy function.
 For a 1.3 MeV photon, the FWHM is 2.1 keV, which is very low.